-TSTC Harlingen is committed to preparing students for the 21st century by providing holistic personal and professional development of students through a combination of technical and academic delivery, relevant student services, talent development organizations, and other career building activities.
-By utilizing a comprehensive master plan approach, TSTC Harlingen assures the vitality of its programs for today's industrial and academic demands and tomorrow's challenges.
+TSTC Harlingen is committed to preparing students for the 21st century by providing holistic personal and professional development through a combination of technical and academic delivery, relevant student services, talent development organizations, and other career building activities.
+TSTC Harlingen uses institution-wide coordinated planning to assure program vitality for today's industrial and academic demands and tomorrow's challenges.